 Lymphatic Drainage Massage

-Lymphatic drainage massage helps to allow our body’s natural drainage and pump system to function at its best, helping to decrease our pain and heal us easier and faster.
-It’s also important because our lymphatic system can become backlogged from the mechanical stress imposed by an injury.
+Lymphatic drainage massage helps the body’s natural drainage and pump system to function at its best, helping to decrease pain and heal the body more easily and faster.
 Lymphatic drainage massage helps to take some of the pressure off the lymphatic system.
-Think of the drain in your bathtub getting clogged with hair; in essence, lymphatic drainage massage unclogs the drain and allows the water to resume draining naturally.
+Think of the drain in your bathtub getting clogged with hair; in essence, lymphatic drainage massage unclogs the drain and allows the water to drain naturally.

-Acupuncture, Ascupressure and the Laser for the Lymphatic System
+Acupuncture, Acupressure and the Laser for the Lymphatic System

 Chronic sinusitis affects over 40 million Americans a year.
 It is the most common chronic condition in the United States today.
 Bacteria, fungi, viruses, protozoa and environmental conditions, such as molds, can cause sinusitis.
-It is important to combine a number of suggestions to aid in resolving issues with the sinuses and the lymph system.
+It is important to combine a number of treatment techniques to alleviate issues with the sinuses and the lymph system.

-When used in tandem with standard Western treatments, alternative therapies such as acupuncture, acupressure, the laser and dietary changes may spell significant relief for patients battling chronic sinusitis, a study suggests.
-(March 2012 Archives of Otolaryngology)
+When used in tandem with standard Western treatments, alternative therapies such as acupuncture, acupressure, the laser and dietary changes may spell significant relief for patients battling chronic sinusitis (March 2012 Archives of Otolaryngology).

-Lymphatic acupressure, acupuncture and the laser are methods used to stimulate specific Lymphatic nodes by breaking the particles which then activates the entire lymphatic system.
-Treatment with acupuncture can aid in re-routing the lymph flow around blocked areas into more centrally located lymph vessels or gently clears the congestion of the lymph vessels and nodes that eventually drain into the venous system.
+Lymphatic acupressure, acupuncture and the laser stimulate specific lymph nodes by breaking the particles which then activate the entire lymphatic system.
+Treatment with acupuncture can help reroute the lymph flow around blocked areas into more centrally located lymph vessels or gently clears the congestion of the lymph vessels and nodes that eventually drain into the venous system.

 The use of a combination of any of these methods will encourage the body’s lymph fluid to drain to the major lymph node stations within the body to stimulate the detoxification and purge of the body retained fluids.